Starting university brings many new experiences. Some you'll be more prepared for than others...

 Some people can’t wait to leave home and live in a new place; others find the idea of being somewhere new completely terrifying.
 Either way, by the time you go home for Christmas you’ll be itching to get back to uni.

 If you’re feeling nervous about living somewhere new, get ahead of the game and chat to other students going to your uni - you’ll feel much more confident and settled by getting to know people early.
 It’s also a good idea to get out and explore as soon as possible; you’ll have the most time to spare before your deadlines kick in, so get yourself out there and find your new fave local spots.

 If you hated being told what to do and when to do it at school, you’re going to love the newfound freedom that university brings:

 Although you’ll be attending lectures and seminars, you’re going to be expected to do a lot of learning in your own time with further reading, research and completing projects or assignments.
 The further you get into uni, the less contact time you’ll have, so it’s good to get into your own routine earlier on.
 Which brings us on to the next point...

 There’s no teacher chasing you for that coursework submission or parent forcing you to do your homework.
 If you want to ace uni and come out with a decent grade, preparation and organisation is key.

 Once you can master the balance of work and play, you’ll be much more prepared to tackle any assignment thrown your way.
-It’s a good idea to use a wall planner or diary to keep track of any deadlines you have, then you can plan your social life around them.
+It’s a good idea to use your smartphone, a wall planner or diary to keep track of any deadlines you have, then you can plan your social life around them.

 It’s so easy to make friends